HomeDirectoriesTop Benefits of Listing Your Business Online

 2. Evaluation: They review your business information, hours, and services

-3. Validation: They check reviews and ratings associated with your listing
+3. Validation: They check reviews and ratings tied to your listing

 4. Action: They contact you directly through the listing or visit your website